HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 9. When the number of unprocessed hyperparameter points goes below a threshold, iDDS automatically generates new hyperparameter points.
 This step will continue until:

     a.
 The total number of hyperparameter points reaches max_points.
 This parameter can be defined in the request.
     b.
-The Steering container fails or returns [].
+The Steering container / pre-defined method fails or returns [].

 10. When all hyperparameter points are evaluated, iDDS sends a message to JEDI to terminate the HPO task.